 Circumvention of an Interlock Device 1198(9)(b)

 Under New York State law, no person shall blow into an ignition interlock device or start a motor vehicle equipped with the device for the purpose of providing an operable motor vehicle to a person whose driving privilege is restricted by law to operating a motor vehicle with an ignition interlock device.
 If convicted, this crime will result in a Class A misdemeanor.
-A motor vehicle as defined by this statute means every vehicle operated or driven upon a public highway which is propelled by any power other than muscular power.
+A motor vehicle as defined by this statute means every vehicle operated or driven upon a public highway that is propelled by any power other than muscular power.

 To be convicted of this crime, the prosecution must be able to prove beyond a reasonable doubt two elements: (1) That on the date alleged, the defendant blew into an ignition interlock device or started a motor vehicle equipped with the device; and (2) the defendant did so for the purpose of providing himself or herself with an operable motor vehicle.